-Outsourcing has emerged as common practice across the financial services industry, and it is set to gain more traction in FX in the year ahead.
+Outsourcing has emerged as common practice across the financial services industry, and it is set to also gain traction in FX in the year ahead.

 FX is one of the largest and most liquid markets in the world, but also one of the most complex.
-Setting up and onboarding new FX counterparties, centralising price discovery and navigating the post-execution phase often have their own complications and can be a huge administrative burden for fund managers, eating up time and resources.
+Setting up and onboarding new FX counterparties, centralising price discovery and navigating the post-execution phase often have their own complications and can be a huge administrative burden for corporates, eating up much needed time and resources.